opvious/abaca/packages/yasdk/README.md

 ## Options

-SDK creation supports the following options:
+SDKs support the following options at creation time:

 + `headers`, headers sent with all requests
 + `options`, options set on all requests